mabdinur/starterprojectspring/README_FULL.md

 ### Tutorial  2: Using Spring Handlers and Interceptors

-Using Tutorial 1 create the FirstService and SecondService projects.
-Then add the required OpenTelemetry dependencies, configurations, and your chosen exporter to this.
-In this tutorial you will implement the Spring HandlerInerceptor interface to wrap all requests to FirstService and Second Service controllers in a span.
-In this tutorial we will use Spring's RestTemplate to send requests from FirstService to SecondService.
-To propagate the trace from FirstService to SecondService you will also implement Spring's ClientHttpRequestInterceptor interface.
-This implementation is only required for FirstService since this will be the only project send outbound requests (SecondService only receive requests from an external service).
+Using Tutorial 1, create the FirstService and SecondService projects.
+Add the required OpenTelemetry dependencies, configurations, and your chosen exporter to both projects.
+In this tutorial, you will implement the Spring HandlerInerceptor interface to wrap all requests to FirstService and Second Service controllers in a span.

+You will also use the RestTemplate HTTP client to send requests from FirstService to SecondService.
+To propagate the trace in this request you will also implement the ClientHttpRequestInterceptor interface.
+This implementation is only required for FirstService since this will be the only project that sends outbound requests (SecondService only receive requests from an external service).

 #### Setup SecondService spring project: